srikarunakarreddy/srikarunakarreddy/README.md

 # 👋 Hi, I'm Sri!

-🎓 Master's student in Cybersecurity at Webster University 💻 Exploring Python, SQL, and automation tools like n8n 🔐 Passionate about data, security, and clean code
+🎓 Master's student in Cybersecurity at Webster University
+💻 Exploring Python, SQL, and automation tools like n8n
+🔐 Passionate about data, security, and clean code
+📈 Currently building CLI tools and learning project organization with GitHub
 🧠 Always curious, always learning — from fundamentals to real-world applications

 ## 🔧 What I'm Working On